thomd/mad-pages/image.md

     convert -extent 128x128 -gravity center in.png out.png     # extend image with whitespace and center convert -strip in.jpg out.jpg                              # strip metadata

+    convert -resize 1024 IMG_0123.HEIC file.jpg                # convert ot a email-attachment compatible size

 # identify(1)

   Describes the format and characteristics of one or more image files

     identify -verbose image.jpg
     identify animated.gif                                      # discover number of frames